above the jungle mist - preview

 The Millers

-Daniel Karl Miller was born in 1918, to Hugh and Brigitte Miller, in the Straits Settlement of Penang.
+Daniel Karl Miller was born in 1918 to Hugh and Brigitte Miller.
+On the hill.

-The Millers were wealthy.
-Their empire compared modest against magnates like John D. Rockefeller or Henry Ford, but they fared rich just the same.
-Danny, or Dan, was a scion of the Müllers, a clan with origins from Regensburg, Bavaria, and generations deep in Malaya.
+They belonged to the island’s elite, and although their empire was modest compared to magnates such as John D. Rockefeller or Henry Ford, they fared wealthy just the same.
+Danny or Dan was a scion of the esteemed Müllers, a clan from Regensburg, Bavaria.
+It had become deep-rooted in Malaya.

 By 1936, the eighteen-year-old chocolate-haired youth - once soft and slight - had matured into a fine, square-jawed boyish man with a solid trapezoid frame.
-He stood average, akin to a taller Asian, and fancied his hair in the Ivy League style - the ‘short back and sides.’
+Of average height, he stood like a tallish Asian and fancied his hair in the Ivy League style.
+The ‘short back and sides’.

-The assisting midwife at his birth had claimed Daniel - a Horse in the Chinese zodiac - would own the qualities of optimism, righteousness, and kindness; with a slant towards independence, action, and endurance.
-Those traits were absent as a callow lad, which led the family to feel the nurse misguided.
-A fool or dummkopf.
+The midwife at his birth foretold that Daniel - a Horse in the Chinese zodiac - would own the traits of optimism and decency, with a slant towards self-reliance, action and fortitude.
+He showed none of those characteristics as a callow lad, which led the family to deem the woman deluded.
+And a dummkopf.

-Despite the tears from his juvenile hazel eyes, Danny’s inward fortitude, sixth sense and survival instinct proved his saving grace.
-Strengths he never knew he owned, back in those dark, grim days.
+Despite the tears from his juvenile hazel eyes, Danny’s inward resilience, sixth sense and survival instinct proved his saving grace.
+Strengths he never knew he possessed back in those dark, grim days.

 Daniel’s redeemer was his father.
 Hugo Johann Müller had changed his name to Hugh John Miller by deed poll the moment he came of legal age.
 It was much to his parents’ displeasure… and wrath.
 Ernst and Gerda believed in preserving their German heritage and Lutheran values, and despite their roots in the East, they still saw the old country of Deutschland as their homeland.

-Daniel shared the same mindset, and Hugh’s love and their common bents and interests enriched their father-son bond.
+Daniel shared the same mindset, and Hugh’s love and their common bents and interests fostered their father-son bond.

-The clan patriarch, Georg, made his money in commodities export - tin and rubber - and the import of German technology, leaving the spice trade to his Deutscher compatriots.
-In due course, his heir Ernst took the helm, and held enough sway with the colony’s lords to gain a much-desired plot up on the crest of ‘The Hill.’
-He erected a modest cottage on the property for their weekend relief from the discomforting lowland clime.
-They rode to the ridge on horses.
+The clan patriarch, Georg, made his money in commodities export of tin and rubber and the import of German technology, leaving the spice trade to his Deutscher compatriots.
+In due course, his heir Ernst took the helm and held enough sway with the colony’s lords to gain the much-desired plot on ‘The Hill’.
+He erected a modest cottage on it for their weekend relief from the disagreeable lowland clime.
+And the ‘savages’.

-Ernst, Danny’s grandfather, built their dedicated hilltop bungalow when the funicular’s scheme came to fruition.
-He had it ready by the time the railway ran in late 1923 and christened it - Berghütte Müller.
-While Germanic in name, the vast double-storey chalet was English in style, externally at least.
+When the funicular scheme came to fruition, he - Danny’s grandfather Ernst - then built their dedicated hilltop bungalow, having it ready by the time it ran in late 1923.
+He christened it Berghütte Müller.
+While Germanic in name, the vast double-storey chalet was English in style, at least externally.
 It featured granite walls with mortaring finished in white, a French clay tiled roof with generous eaves, and glazed colonial doors and windows.
 They painted the timber features to match.
 The old fellow fitted and furnished it inside with Bayerisch opulence.
-As a whole, it was a grand manor.
+It was grand.

-When Ernst succumbed to ill health, his wife Gerda seized the reins and drove the family’s business with an iron hand.
-By then, they enjoyed a firm existence on the isle and on Penang Hill.
-Her son, Hugh, refused to enter the realm of commerce.
-Instead, he devoted his labours to serving the community as a public works civil engineer.
+When Ernst succumbed to ill health, his wife Gerda seized the reins and drove the family’s business with an iron fist.
+By then, they enjoyed a firm and blissful existence on the isle and on Penang Hill, albeit Hugh’s refusal to enter the realm of commerce continued to rile her.
+Instead, he devoted his labours to serving the community.
+He was a public works civil engineer.

-The puritanical elder Müllers ran the household like a tight ship.
-They carried out most things with customary German precision.
-The boys had weekly haircuts on Tuesdays at 4 pm.
-The kebuns - gardeners - mowed the lawns at 10 am on a Wednesday fortnightly.
-And they scheduled meals ahead.
+The puritanical Müller elders ran the household like a tight ship, carrying out most things with customary German precision.
+Such as the boys’ weekly haircuts occurred on Tuesdays at 4 pm, and the kebuns - gardeners - mowed the lawns at 10 am on a Wednesday fortnightly.
+They scheduled meals ahead, too.
 Abendbrot or ‘evening bread’ - dinner - was formal at 6.30 pm sharp to the cuckoo clock imported from Breitnau, a hamlet in the High Black Forest.

 Bodo Schultz, their chef, served Bavarian cuisine.
-Schnitzel mit kartoffelsalat; schweinshaxe und knödel; and Nürnberg rostbratwurst with bacon, potatoes and herbs in a pan were routine dishes for dinner.
-Along with quality wine from the Rhine.
-In step with the custom in Bavaria, the cook offered Weisswurst and pretzels only at breakfast.
-And mind you, slouching or elbows on the board were strictly verboten!
+Schnitzel mit Kartoffelsalat; Schweinshaxe und Knödel; and Nürnberg Rostbratwurst with bacon, potatoes and herbs in a pan were routine dishes for dinner, paired with the finest Rieslings from the Mosel.
+In step with custom, the cook offered Weisswurst and pretzels at breakfast only.
+And mind you, slouching or elbows on the table were strictly verboten!
 Absolut verboten!

-The rigid rituals softened when Hugh became the titular head of the house.
-Imbued with the Malayan ways of living, he pursued his days laidback - on rubber time - except where timing was crucial.
-The local jargon referred to doing things in a relaxed fashion.
-This calm manner rubbed off on Danny.
+The rigid rituals softened when Hugh became the titular head of the household.
+Imbued with the Malayan lifestyle, he pursued his days on ‘rubber time’ except where timing was crucial.
+The local jargon referred to doing things in a relaxed, laid-back fashion.
+It rubbed off on Danny.

-The lads - as had Hugh - learnt refined English, courtesy of their nanny in the formative years before school.
-At their forebears’ insistence, however, they used die deutsche Sprache at home.
-Save for Hugh, who often carried on in the more common tongue.
-They, predictably, swapped speeches here and there without a thought.
-Aping his dad, Danny grew to use the native patois of Malay and Hokkien, besides the colloquial Malayan-English.
+Like their father, the lads learnt refined English in their formative years within the nursery, courtesy of their nanny.
+But at their forebears’ bidding, they used die deutsche Sprache at home, save for Hugh, who often carried on in the more common language.
+Beyond its walls, Danny aped his dad and grew to speak the native tongues of Malay and Hokkien, besides the Malayan-English patois.
 Or Manglish.

 His father aside, young Danny gained from another rescuer - a Eurasian girl named Cheah Shu Mei.
-Though neither would view it that way.
-They fed off each other and gave in equal measure.
-Their companionship since toddlerhood had strengthened into a lasting friendship that cocooned them same as a warm, snug, and soothing blanket.
+Though neither would see it that way.
+They fed off each other and gave in equal measure, with their companionship since toddlerhood strengthening into a lasting friendship that cocooned them akin to a warm, snug, and soothing blanket.

-Perhaps his mother’s indifference had pushed Daniel away, towards his dad and others...?
-Others like Mei.
+Perhaps his mother’s indifference had pushed him away, towards his dad and others?
+Others like Mei?